story645/team/notes/syco_review.md

 - [ ] Naming a mapping "artist" after a class in Matplotlib seems doubly insulting to actual visual artists and graphic designers.
 Given that you are happy to use mathematical notation for the other components, you need a pretty strong case for how this mapping is doing something artistic to defend the choice to name this mapping at all.
     - [ ] clarify that it's named for the part of the library architecture it's abstracting:
         - " At its highest level, the matplotlib API has three basic classes: FigureCanvasBase is the canvas onto which the scene is painted, analogous to a painter’s canvas; RendererBase is the object used to paint on the canvas, analogous to a paintbrush; and Artist is the object that knows how to use a renderer to paint on a canvas.
 Artist is also where most of the interesting stuff happens; basic graphics primitives such as Line2D, Polygon, and Text all derive from this base class."
-        - artist is what translates the data (real world) into the instructions for drawing the visual (like human artists conjure images based on ideas/prompts/directives/etc and then their arms draw)
+        - artist is what translates the data (real world) into the instructions for drawing the visual (like human artists conjure images based on ideas/prompts/directives/etc and then their arms draw) - visual language

 I have many questions about the contents of Figure 3.
 - [ ] How is the stated 'homeomorphic' condition related to naturality?